Experiencing Poor Performance with Your Smart Devices?

 Caution with 3rd Party Wireless Extenders: These often halve your bandwidth per Extender and may create a separate network, causing devices to switch back and forth.

-Just like your router, extenders benefit from a reboot.
+Just like your router, extenders and WiFi Mesh Networks benefit from a reboot.

-Many routers today come Dual-Band, meaning they transmit a 2.4GHz and a 5GHz signal.
-Sometimes the router can be set to 5GHz only when first installed, double-check the router settings to make sure your router is transmitting a 2.4GHz signal in addition to a 5GHz signal.
+Sometimes the router can be set to 5GHz or 6GHz only when 1st installed; double-check the router or WiFi Mesh Network settings to make sure your router is transmitting a 2.4GHz signal in addition to the 5GHz and/or 6GHz signal.

 You may be able to set up a 2nd network in your router with a 2.4GHz signal, dedicated to IOT devices.